JuliaPhylo/PhyloNetworks.jl/docs/src/man/netmanipulation.md

 - [`PhyloNetworks.addleaf!`](@ref)
 - [`PhyloNetworks.addhybridedge!`](@ref)

-To calibrate a network (modify it edge lengths):
+To calibrate a network (modify its edge lengths):

 - [`calibratefrompairwisedistances!`](@ref).
 This documentation has little
   about calibration so far, but see this